quimpm/dist_comp4/README.md

 ## Advantages and Disadvantages
 #### Advantages:
-* It makes big computation problems a lot more easy to solve that by a unic computer.
+* It makes big computation problems  possible to be solved.
+As it is almost used for science related works and the computations related to it are really huge, sometimes neither a personal or a supercomputer can tackle all the work.

-* Can achieve a lot of computation with minimal cost.
-Which help ressearch projects, that usually can't afford a supercomputer.
+* Can achieve a lot of computation power at minimum cost.
+All he computation power is provided by volunteers so all the cost related to buy and mantain a cluster or a supercomputer doesn't exists.

-* It's descentralized, so we don't have problems with space or location of big computers to make the work.
+* It's descentralized, so we don't have problems with space and location of big computers/clusters.

-* It has unlimited power, while more volunteers, faster is the computation.
+* It has unlimited power, while more volunteers more computation.

 #### Disadvantages:
 * As it is computed by different volunteers, each will